videoDAC/livepeer-broadcaster/README.md

 #### Inspect content metadata

-`curl` is command line tool and library for transferring data with URLs, and can be used to inspect metadata of content published by `simple-streaming-server`.
+`curl` is command line tool and library for transferring data with URLs, and can be used to inspect metadata of content published by Livepeer Broadcaster.

-0. Make sure content is being published into `simple-streaming-server`.
+0. Make sure content is being published into Livepeer Broadcaster.

 1. Run `curl http://127.0.0.1:8935/stream/test_source.m3u8`

-  - `test_source` is the "stream key" used when publishing content to `simple-streaming-server`.
+  - `test_source` is the "stream key" used when publishing content to Livepeer Broadcaster.

 2. View metadata about the stream(s) of content available for consumption, with `.m3u8` extension(s):